cloudify-cosmo/docs.getcloudify.org/content/manager_webui/insights-widget.md

         The inputs file is divided into these sections:

-* **_Cloudify Manager Inputs:_** Inputs required for the AMQP Middleware to connect to the RabbitMQ server on the Cloudify manager, and query Cloudify Manager's REST API to retrieve information on deployments and node instances.
+        * **Cloudify Manager Inputs**: Inputs required for the AMQP Middleware to connect to the RabbitMQ server on the Cloudify manager, and query Cloudify Manager's REST API to retrieve information on deployments and node instances.
-* **_User Inputs:_** User information to create a new Insights SaaS account.
+        * **User Inputs**: User information to create a new Insights SaaS account.
-* **_Cloud Credentials: _**Users can specify their cloud credentials and the AMQP Middleware adds the cloud infrastructure to the Insights account.
+        * **Cloud Credentials**: Users can specify their cloud credentials and the AMQP Middleware adds the cloud infrastructure to the Insights account.

         Most of the parameters below come with default values.
 These settings that are not commented out MUST be provided by the user: manager_host, user_name, User_email